• Skip to primary navigation

 End of workbench storage cubby with divider panels for tools and jigs

-And there you have one of the most helpful pieces you’ll ever build for your shop–a DIY mobile workbench!
+And with that, I completed one of the most helpful projects I’ve ever built for my shop–a DIY mobile workbench!

 This has already become my most used piece in the shop.
 I love the cubbies on the end, for all my jigs, and the large area underneath for my vacuum and a bucket to toss small scraps into while I’m working.